bgarcial/elastic-cloud-aks/README.md

 - In the same way I decided to deploy an elasticsearch cluster with [three nodes](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/eck-manifests/elastic-search-cluster.yml#L8-L9)

-I decided to implement the behavior that the elastic search cluster pods can only be placed on a node with a label whose key is `agentpool` and whose value is `default` (since it is [the name of the nodepool](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/terraform/main.tf#L70-L71)).
+- I decided to implement the behavior that the elastic search cluster pods can only be placed on a node with a label whose key is `agentpool` and whose value is `default` (since it is [the name of the nodepool](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/terraform/main.tf#L70-L71)).

-The `requiredDuringSchedulingIgnoredDuringExecution` type of affinity will allow me to enforce this rule always, it means if in runtime the value of the label `agentpool` change, ant this rule is no longer met, the pods keeps running on that node.
+- The `requiredDuringSchedulingIgnoredDuringExecution` type of affinity will allow me to enforce this rule always, it means if in runtime the value of the label `agentpool` change, and this rule is no longer met, the pods keeps running on that node.

-So in this way, by applying the [`nodeAffinity`](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/eck-manifests/elastic-search-cluster.yml#L32-L39) is configured the guarantee that pods are going to be deployed only to `default` nodes, which ones are all the three worker nodes.
+- So in this way, by applying the [`nodeAffinity`](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/eck-manifests/elastic-search-cluster.yml#L32-L39) is configured the guarantee that pods are going to be deployed only to `default` nodes, which ones are all the three worker nodes.

-Since nodes is an essential factor for autoscaling, let me elaborate a bit about scaling capabilities on the cluster here:
+Since nodes are an essential factor for autoscaling, let me elaborate a bit about scaling capabilities on the cluster here:

 - The nodegroup that is gathering the nodes [has autoscaling configured](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/terraform/main.tf#L75-L77) so the nodes are able to progressively support things like Horizontal pod autoscaling for increasing/decreasing number of replicas.
 This at pod level.